-The East African Community Mutual Recognition Procedures (MRP) were developed by national drug registration authorities in the EAC Partner States and endorsed by the EAC.
+The East African Community Mutual Recognition Procedures (EAC MRP) were developed by national drug registration authorities in the EAC Partner States and endorsed by the EAC.
 A key objective of the MRP is to allow applicants to save time through simultaneous submissions of quality veterinary medicine dossiers to minimum two EAC countries.
 Through one submission, other concerned countries may accept the reference country’s assessment of the application.
 Detailed information is available on the EAC website, including a revised (Oct 2021) version of a Frequently Asked Questions brochure, developed with feedback from industry, National Regulatory Agencies (NRA), and the EAC secretariat on regulatory obstacles around the implementation of MRP.

 Note: In recognition of the fact that the Government of Burundi is a signatory of the MRP but does not have the capacity to put in place a national regulatory authority, unless and until the Government of Burundi establishes a national regulatory authority for purposes of administering the MRP, sales of the FMD vaccine in Burundi will be considered to be made under a valid Product Registration if the Competitor receives Product Registration for the FMD vaccine via MRP in other EAC countries (Kenya, Rwanda, Tanzania, or Uganda).